Last Updated: January 18 2024

 - When you "sign off" on the document, confirming the proposed solution meets your requirement, it will be estimated by a developer to determine what effort is required to implement the changes.
 Based on this estimation, a quote will be produced.

-- We may suggest some tentative ballpark figures before the final scope is done, to assist with the decision whether detailed scoping is worth the effort; however please note those preliminary figures may differ from the final estimation, as sometimes the devil is in the details.
+- Please note: We may suggest some tentative ballpark figures before the final scope is done, to assist with the decision whether detailed scoping is worth the effort; however please note those preliminary figures may differ from the final estimation, as sometimes the devil is in the details.
 We also reserve the right to request upfront payment for scoping days, where potential works are considered significant or require extensive investigations.
 This amount will be deducted from the final price of the job, so the overall total should not change.

 - When you receive the formal quote, please sign it electronically.
 The quote will then be processed on our end, contract created, and a deposit invoice sent to you.
 This needs to be paid for the works to be placed in the development queue.

 - After you pay the deposit, the development work starts.
-It usually takes 5-7 weeks including all reviews and testing.
-Unfortunately it is not possible to tell the exact date as it depends on many factors, however, we aim to deliver as soon as the feature passes QA, regardless of how much time has passed.
+It usually takes 6-8 weeks including all reviews and testing.
+Unfortunately it is not possible to tell the exact date as it depends on many factors, however, we aim to deliver as soon as the feature passes QA, regardless of how much time has passed without unnecessary delays.